irenepawena/cs56-android-conversion-showdown/README.md

 ## What is This?

 This is a "made from scratch" Android Application built with Android Studio.
 It contains a simple calculator followed by a selection of number conversion quizzes.
 This is a legacy code project for an undergraduate computer science course at the University of California, Santa Barbara.
+The project stems from an already existing project written in Java: https://github.com/UCSB-CS56-Projects/cs56-math-conversion-quiz

 ## How to Run?